 - There is no guarantee that your ROI will be selected.
 View our Registration of Interest page for more information on our selection considerations.

-Living in Victoria
+Live in Victoria

 - If you live in a border community, you may be eligible if you can clearly demonstrate that you either live or work in Victoria.
-You must also be able to demonstrate how your skills benefit Victoria.

 - You must be under 45 years of age at the time of nomination.